 Technical advisor

-In spring 2023, PSPC retained the services of a technical advisor (TA) to support PSPC and the NCC and coordinate and complete a number of economic, heritage and environmental studies, as well as develop the conceptual designs of the new bridge.
+In spring 2023, PSPC retained the services of a technical advisor (TA) to coordinate and complete a number of economic, heritage and environmental studies, as well as develop the conceptual designs for the new bridge.

 Design framework

-The Alexandra Bridge was the first of five interprovincial bridges in the National Capital Region to link the cities of Ottawa, Ontario and Gatineau, Quebec.
-The bridge spans the Ottawa River from Kìwekì Point in Ottawa to the Canadian Museum of History in Gatineau.
-On an average daily basis, the bridge is used in approximately 9 percent of interprovincial crossings by motorists and about 33 percent of crossings by active mobility users (e.g. pedestrians, cyclists, users of mobility devices).
+When it opened in 1901, the Alexandra Bridge was considered one of the most innovative bridges of its time, linking the cities of Ottawa, Ontario and Gatineau, Quebec.
+It spans the Ottawa River from Kìwekì Point in Ottawa to the Canadian Museum of History in Gatineau.
+Out of all the interprovincial crossings, the Alexandra Bridge carries approximately 9 percent of vehicular traffic and about 33 percent of active mobility users (e.g. pedestrians, cyclists, users of mobility devices).

 The bridge is a major national landmark.
-It is recognized for its iconic beauty and world-class workmanship.
+It is recognized for its iconic beauty and innovative design.
 Here is a brief overview of its history.

-• 1898–1900: Construction of the Alexandra Bridge, the first cantilevered span bridge in Canada, by Canadian engineers and designers.
+• 1898–1900: Construction of the Alexandra Bridge, which includes the longest cantilevered span in Canada, by Canadian engineers and designers and the largest steel structure built in North America.

 • 1995: The bridge is designated a National Historic Civil Engineering Site by the Canadian Society for Civil Engineering.

-• 2010: A heritage value assessment rates the bridge as an engineering asset of national historic importance.
+• 2010: A heritage value assessment by PSPC rates the bridge as an engineering asset of national historic importance.

 • 2017: The bridge is included in the City of Ottawa’s Heritage Register for its cultural heritage value or interest.